-I invite all students and teachers to participate in the African Nova Scotian History Challenges and I look forward to greeting you at the DBDLI Awards ceremony in Spring 2022.
+I invite all students and teachers to participate in the African Nova Scotian History Challenges and to utilize various social media platforms to share your work and excitement.
+I look forward to greeting you at the DBDLI Awards ceremony in spring 2023.